input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

     field
 ```
-Properties that must hold with respect to blocks and votes
+Properties that must hold with respect to blocks and votes.

+TODO: Use the properties (A1) - (A9) of the block-tree with certificates instead
+as proposed in the paper.

 ```agda
       instantiated :